The ultimate guide to dry composting toilets: What is a dry composting toilet and how does it actually work?

 Important: Compost only the feces of healthy people without contagious diseases.
 This minimizes the risk of transmitting pathogens.
 You should also refrain from composting if you take medication that is stored in the excrement.
 Otherwise, antibiotics and the like will end up in your carrots when you fertilize them.

-You can find out what composting options are available and how exactly you can turn your large stores into valuable humus in our article on composting human feces.
+You can find out what composting options are available and how exactly you can turn your feces into valuable humus in our article on composting human feces.

 Urine as fertiliser